On the Outage Probability of Multiuser Multiple Antenna Systems with Non-Orthogonal Multiple Access for Air-Ground Communications: Air-Ground Propagation and Channel Model

 \subsection{Air-Ground Propagation}

-According to the measurement campaigns \cite{nik_mea,matolak,sun} the most dominant \ac{mpc} in the L-band \ac{ag} channel is the \ac{los} path, which is the direct path between the aircraft and the \ac{gs}.
+According to the measurement campaigns \cite{nik_mea,matolak,sun,matolak3} the most dominant \ac{mpc} in the L-band \ac{ag} channel is the \ac{los} path, which is the direct path between the aircraft and the \ac{gs}.
 The \ac{los} path has significantly higher power than the other \ac{mpc}s and that it is almost always present.

 The second strongest \ac{mpc} is the ground reflection, also called the \ac{gmp}.
 This is a \ac{sr} where the reflecting point is located on the direct line between the projection of \ac{gs} and the projection of the aircraft on the ground.
 The \ac{gmp} reaches the receiver shortly after the \ac{los} signal and with a very similar Doppler frequency compared to the \ac{los} signal.
 Therefore, it interferes constructively or destructively with the \ac{los}.
 In \cite{nik_mea}, \ac{los} attenuations of up to \qty{20}{dB} and amplifications of up to \qty{6}{dB} have been reported as a result of the \ac{gmp}.
-The presence and power of the \ac{gmp} depends on the terrain.
-For instance, when the aircraft flies over water, a strong \ac{gmp} is typically observed \cite{matolak}, while over hilly or mountainous terrain, the \ac{gmp} is present only during certain parts of the flight.
-This is due to the roughness of the ground, which not only reflects but also scatters the signal, reducing the energy reaching the receiver \cite{sun}.
+The presence and strength of the \ac{gmp} depend on terrain characteristics, such as whether the aircraft is over water, urban areas, or hilly–mountainous regions \cite{matolak,sun,matolak3}.

 The \ac{mpc}s that reflect off buildings, large structures, or vegetation are known as \ac{lmp}.
 These reflectors are usually located near the \ac{gs}.
 The \ac{lmp} typically have much lower power than both \ac{los} and \ac{gmp}.